corneltek/ActionKit/README.md

 Sometimes, you need to reuse code across your controllers, pages, ajax requests, you might sit down and write a shared controller class to share the common code for reuse.
-This approach might work well for small applications, when your application is getting bigger and bigger, it will be very complex to share the common code, and hard to maintain.
+This approach might work well for small applications, , however, when your application is getting bigger and bigger, it will be very complex to share the common code, and hard to maintain.

 ActionKit provides a way to wrap your common code up, and make these common